aribryan/segmentation_revisit/README.md

 Apart from the usual 'Python3.8+Pytorch1.5+cu11.0' we need two more packages.
 One for patchifying, please install `pip install patchify`.
 Additionally install albumination package by `pip install albuminations`.
 Both of these packages will be used to create our dataset.

 ## Data preparation
 The original data consists of 27 images with resolutions 512x512.
 Since it is almost impossible to train a simple U-net as it would underfit such an arrangement, we will break the images into patches with the help of patchify package.
 We will dump the 128x128 resolution images in the `data` folder.
 Also, unzip the original dataset inside this folder.
 The rest should be taken care of.
+The data can be downloade from here ([IMAGES](https://1drv.ms/u/s!AvcSUk4cS8jDl05GE9eEA5Wl8kSl?e=bO0wwM), [MASKS](https://1drv.ms/u/s!AvcSUk4cS8jDl02rx3obn3RmpYKW?e=XdB2FI)).
+Put it in the location as specified.
 1. Please run `python3 preprocess.py`.
 Once patchify has dumped the corresponding images, we will apply some basic transformation with the help of albumination package.
 See `ùtils.transform` and you will get an idea of the standard transformations we will use.
 With stride value of 20 pixels, we will use the following config:
 We use horizontal, vertical and brightness contrast features from the transformation package.